MicrosoftDocs/appcenter-docs/docs/analytics/handled-errors-events.md

 ---
-title: Understanding App Center Events Metrics
+title: How to Use Events for Handled Errors
-description: Help using the Events Metrics on App Center
+description: Using events for error handling
 keywords: app center, analytics, exceptions
 author: king-of-spades
 ms.author: kegr